rclone/rclone/docs/content/commands/rclone_serve_http.md

 ```
       --addr string                            IPaddress:Port or :Port to bind server to. (default "localhost:8080")
+      --baseurl string                         Prefix for URLs - leave blank for root.
       --cert string                            SSL PEM key (concatenation of certificate and CA certificate)
       --client-ca string                       Client certificate authority to verify clients with
       --dir-cache-time duration                Time to cache directory entries for. (default 5m0s)